spa46/minimal-mistakes/_posts/doc/2016-10-19-Gnuplot-Documentation.md

 {% include toc %}

-This page gives ideas where to start to use gnuplot and introduce its c++ library for easier usage.

-# Introduction

-Gnuplot(freeware) is a command-driven, interactive, function and data plotting program.

-# Supported Functions

-To change layouts, fonts, colors, assets directory needs modifications and nodejs (npm) is necessary.

-	nodejs

-	npm install --save-dev node-sass -g

-	npm install -g
+Gnuplot(freeware) is a command-driven, interactive, function and data plotting program for producing 2D and 3D graph.
+Although, This does not have many features compared to commerical plotting software, it isn't complex to use.
+Therefore, it is ideal for users those who do not want to learn a difficult major tools. <br>

 # Structure (Abstract)